Afyaflow/Afyaflow-Login/authServiceApiDocumentation.md

 - **User type validation** and appropriate token signing
 - **Comprehensive email management** for all user types

+### Smart MFA Auto-Send System
+- **Automatic OTP delivery** for single-method users
+- **Smart method recommendation** (TOTP > EMAIL > SMS priority)
+- **Seamless user experience** with minimal steps
+- **Method switching capability** for power users
+- **Backward compatibility** with existing flows

 ---

-*This documentation reflects the current implementation with all recent enhancements including gateway compliance, patient passwordless authentication, dual-role support, and enhanced JWT security.
+*This documentation reflects the current implementation with all recent enhancements including gateway compliance, patient passwordless authentication, dual-role support, enhanced JWT security, and the new smart MFA auto-send system.
 For the most up-to-date schema, use GraphQL introspection or the GraphiQL interface.*